Company NewsNovember 9, 2023

 Wade uses SOLIDWORKS to design his diamond-making machines.
 The program, which he described as the “gold standard” of computer-aided design software, was available to him through the 3DEXPERIENCE Works for Startups program.
 Through it, his company, and others like it, are given free access to SOLIDWORKS for a year to get their business off the ground.
 It’s partially through this opportunity that Evolve Diamonds’ materials could come to be a defining component in the way diamonds shape the future of all kinds of machinery.

-Evolve Diamonds produces their goods by adding methane and hydrogen to a windowed, low-pressure chamber, heating them up, ripping the atoms apart and creating a plasma with an internal temperature of approximately 4000° C. A seed crystal is then added, which attaches to the now-free carbon in the chamber, and after 3 weeks’ time, the machine produces a few millimeters of diamonds.
+Evolve Diamonds produces their gems by adding methane and hydrogen to a windowed, low-pressure chamber, heating them up, ripping the atoms apart and creating a plasma with an internal temperature of approximately 4000° C. A seed crystal is then added, which attaches to the now-free carbon in the chamber, and after 3 weeks’ time, the machine produces a few millimeters of diamonds.

 With consistent results and multiple functions, diamonds can offer a viable ticket to more successful space exploration.
+Their use signals a potential for space exploration missions and an overall possibility for the study of space that has bene previously unimaginable.

 Stay up to date